gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 }
 ```

-The configuration is composed of several key sections:
+The configuration has a few sections:

-1. The `terraform` block at the top references the Gruntwork `sqs` module from the [`package-messaging`](https://github.com/gruntwork-io/package-messaging/) repository.
+1. The `terraform` block at the top uses the Gruntwork `sqs` module from [`package-messaging`](https://github.com/gruntwork-io/package-messaging/).

-2. The `include` block integrates the configuration from parent directories, including the remote `backend` block defined in the root `terragrunt.hcl` file.
+2. The `include` block includes the configuration from the parent directories.
+This is how the remote `backend` block from the root `terragrunt.hcl` is included.

-3. The `locals` block retrieves values from the `common.hcl` file located at the root of the hierarchy, making those values accessible for local reference within the configuration.
+3. The `locals` block reads the values from `common.hcl` in the root of the hierarchy, making them available for local reference.

-4. Lastly, the `generate` block creates a `terragrunt.auto.tfvars` file.
-This file, like the dynamically generated `backend.tf` file, is placed alongside the other `*.tf` files fetched by Terragrunt from the `sqs` module.
-It ensures that the necessary inputs are available for Terraform Cloud (TFC) to read during the execution of `terraform` commands in the remote executor.
+4. Finally, the `generate` block creates a file called `terragrunt.auto.tfvars`.
+Like the `backend.tf` file, this file will be generated alongside the rest of the `*.tf` files that Terragrunt downloads from the `sqs` module, making those inputs available for TFC to read when running `terraform` commands in the remote executor.

-Including all required inputs for the module in the generated `tfvars` file is essential.
-In the example provided, only the `name` variable is included.
-Most modules, however, will require additional configuration inputs.
+Any of the inputs needed by the module must be included in the generated `tfvars` file.
+In the configuration above, only
+the `name` variable is specified.
+Most modules will need more configuration.

 ### Running Terragrunt

-Once all configurations are in place, you can run `terragrunt init` to initialize the workspace (if it does not already exist) and then `terragrunt apply` to deploy the infrastructure.
-Terragrunt acts as a wrapper, invoking Terraform to perform the `plan` and `apply` stages on Terraform Cloud (TFC).
-During this process, the workflow will pause for confirmation between stages.
-However, if you run `terragrunt apply-all`, Terragrunt adds the `-auto-approve` flag, bypassing interactive approval and skipping the confirmation step.
+With all the pieces in place, you can run `terragrunt init` to initialize the workspace, if it isn’t already there, and then `terragrunt apply`, and watch as Terragrunt invokes Terraform, which executes the `plan` and `apply` stages on TFC, pausing in between to allow confirmation.
+Note that when running a `terragrunt apply-all`, Terragrunt adds the `-auto-approve` flag to Terraform to skip interactive approval.
+This means that with `apply-all`, there will be no confirmation step.

-To begin, execute `terragrunt init`.
-This command generates the necessary backend configuration and `tfvars` file, establishing a connection to the remote backend.
-Below is an example output, with irrelevant details omitted for brevity.
+First, we run `terragrunt init`.
+Terragrunt generates the backend configuration, the `tfvars` file, and connects to the remote.
+Irrelevant details have been omitted from the output.
 <!-- spell-checker: disable -->
 ```bash
 $ terragrunt init